ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 Then, once you've entered all of this information, click to create the repository.

-After you've done that, logout of github.com, and let your pair partner take a turn doing the same thing.
+Periodically, check in on your partner.
+You are there to help each other.

 ## Step 6:  Add a message and a photo to your `ucsd-cse-spis-2018/practice-alex-t` repo.

-For this step, please ask one of the mentors to take a photo of you, with your face and your name tag visible, and then email the photo to you.
+For this step, please ask someone to take a photo of you, with your face and your name tag visible.
+We will use these pictures to create a roster, so please make sure you are easily recognizable.
+They can then send you the photo through email.

-* If you, your pair partner, or a fellow SPISer happen to have a phone with a camera and email capability, you can also just take the photo yourself.

-Once you have the photo in your email, access your email from the web browser of the ACMS linux machine at which you are seated.
+Once you have the photo in your email, access it from the web browser of the ACMS linux machine at which you are seated.
 Save the photo (i.e. the .png, .jpg, or whatever) to a file.
 Depending on the browser you are using, this file may end up in your "home directory", or in some other directory (e.g. `~/Downloads`, `~/Desktop`, etc.)

 Once you've located it, change the name to `alex-t.jpg` or `alex-t.png` or whatever.
 You need to keep the .jpg or .png exactly as it is, but change the first part of the filename to match your first name and last initial, in lowercase, separated by a hyphen (`-`).
 The naming convention is important, because the SPIS staff is going to access all of these images to create a SPIS photo album so that we can all learn your names more quickly.

 Once you've located it, your next job will be to upload it to your github practice repository.
 We'll discuss how in the next step.